peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 - Push the changes to the master branch of your Heroku remote.
 - Seed the production database by running a one-off command on Heroku.
 - After about one minute, check that the production database has the correct number of tables and rows.

+## Post-deployment

+Once your application is deployed, add its URL to your Github repository.

 ![How to set a Github URL](images/github_url.png)